ipenas-cl/Tempo-Lang/docs/language/tempcore_manual.md

 ## Introduction

-TempoCore is a deterministic processor architecture specifically designed for the Tempo programming language and AtomicOS.
+ChronosCore is a deterministic processor architecture specifically designed for the Chronos programming language and AtomicOS.
 The primary design goal is to provide predictable, deterministic execution timing while maintaining reasonable performance for real-time and safety-critical applications.

 ### Key Features
 - **Deterministic Execution**: Every instruction has a fixed, known cycle count
 - **No Speculation**: In-order pipeline with no branch prediction or speculative execution
 - **Scratchpad Memory**: Fast, deterministic memory access
-- **Custom Instructions**: Specialized operations for Tempo patterns
+- **Custom Instructions**: Specialized operations for Chronos patterns
 - **Timing Guarantees**: Hardware support for deadline monitoring and WCET enforcement

 ## Architecture Overview